 DOT(WA) holds meetings and local PD info sessions every second month from 6:30pm until about 8:30pm.
 We are currently using Zoom for all meetings as our regular meeting ‘venue’.

-The professional development aspect of the meeting will start at 6:30 and will be followed directly by the meeting.
+The professional development will start at 6:30 and will be followed directly by the meeting at about 7:30/8.
 Please remember to bring along a ‘Good, Bad or Ugly resource’ that you have found to share during the meeting.